Somanathan-R/Omnifood-Chatbot/README.md

 # Omnifood-Chatbot
-A chatbot built using Amazon Lex,Kommunicate and integrated into a webpage
+A chatbot built using Amazon Lex,Kommunicate.
+This chatbot is integrated into a webpage

-Mini project for AWS Solution Architect
+Mini project for the AWS Solution Architect elective